 - •Touch-up procedures are simpler than the initial surgery

-What Is How Long Does Last?
+What Factors Affect How Long Deep Plane Results Last?

 This advanced facial rejuvenation technique addresses the deeper layers of facial tissue, providing more natural and longer-lasting results compared to traditional methods.
 The procedure repositions the SMAS layer along with the overlying skin, creating a more comprehensive lift without the pulled or windswept appearance.